libretime/libretime/docs/manual/preparing-the-server/index.md

         addresses: 192.168.88.1
 ```

 In this example, `enp3s0` is the name of your network card; check to see what your network card's name is by running `ip -a` or `ifconfig`.
-Make sure to get your spacing right!
-Two spaces per indent and _do not tab over_.
+Spacing in Netplan config files is two (2) spaces per indent.
+Using tabs will prevent the Netplan config from starting correctly.

 - List your desired static IP address under `addresses` in the XXX.XXX.XXX.XXX/YY format (for more information on this, see [this subreddit thread](https://www.reddit.com/r/AskTechnology/comments/1r9x2f/how_does_the_ip_range_format_xxxxxxxxxxxxyy_work/)).
   - If your subnet mask is *255.255.255.0* then your IP address will end in `/24`, just like the example above.